samiux/samiux.github.io/pmkid.md

 ### Prevention

-- Purchase a modern wifi router, such as Wifi6 router with WPA3; or
+- Purchase a modern wifi router (**or** when your router is vulnerable to KR00K attack), such as Wifi6 router with WPA3; or
-- WPA/WPA2 password should be secured enough
+- WPA/WPA2 password should be secured enough (when your router is not vulnerable to KR00K attack)

 ### Q&A